Mercedes-Benz EQB review

 What is it?

 If you want – nay, need – an electric car with seven seats, your options have so far been pretty limited.
 And rather expensive.
-A Tesla Model X is a bold statement piece with a six-figure price tag, while the Mercedes-Benz EQV is a big old electric people carrier that is – and there’s no way to soften this – a £70,000-plus van.
+A Tesla Model X is a bold statement, or it was until they stopped doing a RHD one; the Mercedes-Benz EQV is a big old electric people carrier that is – and there’s no way to soften this – a £70k-plus van.

-Oh, and talking of vans, you’ve also got the option of the Citroen e-SpaceTourer, Peugeot e-Traveller, and Vauxhall Vivaro-e Life siblings, or the similarly boxy Peugeot e-Rifter, Citroen e-Berlingo or Vauxhall Combo-e Life.
+Oh, and back onto the subject of vans, you’ve also got the option of the Citroen e-SpaceTourer, Peugeot e-Traveller, and Vauxhall Vivaro-e Life siblings, or the similarly boxy Peugeot e-Rifter, Citroen e-Berlingo or Vauxhall Combo-e Life.
+Practical yes, but not much glamour there.

 So the Mercedes-Benz EQB is something (for now, at least) fairly unique.
 It’s an electric seven-seater that looks more like a conventional crossover and starts at a vaguely palatable price.
-Though in the world of premium EVs, these things are all relative: until cheaper, front-wheel-drive versions land, your entry point is a whisker over £53,000.
+Strong emphasis on ‘vaguely’.
+Though in the world of premium EVs, these things are all relative: the entry point is still £53k.

 If you’ve revised your Mercedes range algebra then you’ll have worked out that this is a fully electric version of the GLB soft-roader.
 Which in turn is a mash-up of the GLA crossover and B-Class blobby hatchback.
-All of which are based upon the same architecture as the A-Class which continues to dominate the UK sales charts.
-In short, its core is borrowed from the cheapest Benz on sale, but that also makes it a bestseller at its very heart.
+All of which are based upon the same architecture as the A-Class.
+In short, its core is borrowed from the cheapest Benz on sale.

-Charging isn’t the quickest available these days, topping out at 100kW, though Mercedes tells us you can zip from 10 to 80 per cent in a touch over half an hour, while charging to 100 per cent from a typical residential wall box will be an overnight job.
+Charging isn’t the quickest available by any stretch, topping out at 100kW, though Mercedes tells us you can zip from 10 to 80 per cent in a touch over half an hour.
+Juicing up from empty to 100 per cent from a typical home charging unit will be an overnight job.

-In Britain, we’ll only get the EQB with seven seats – with three in the middle row and two smaller ones out back – while European buyers will get a five-seat option.
+In Britain, we only get the EQB with seven seats – with three in the middle row and two smaller ones out back – while European buyers have a five-seat option.
+Lucky them.

-It operates just like any other little Merc, with Park, Drive and Reverse selected from a stalk on the right hand of the steering wheel and an electric parking brake clumsily down by your knee.
+It operates just like any other little Merc, with Park, Drive and Reverse selected from a stalk on the right hand of the steering wheel.
 The main difference, besides the whoomph of zero-rev torque from a standstill, is the fact you’ve three levels of brake regen to choose from via paddles on the steering wheel.

 Our choice from the range